BladeZhenLei/Homepage/README.md

 <br/>
 <a href="https://bladezhenlei.github.io/Conjectures/"> Interesting Problems </a>
 <br/>
-for problems involed with prime numbers.
+for problems related to prime numbers.
 <br/>

 Also see